-Accommodations on this tour include a mix of welcoming country inns and comfortable hotels (1-star, 2-star and 3-star), located close to the route of the Camino.
+Accommodations on this tour include a mix of welcoming country inns and simple but comfortable hotels located close to the route of the Camino.
 You will always have a private room and an en-suite (attached) bathroom.
 The accommodation places have been carefully selected for their location, atmosphere and/or unique services.
 Extra nights can be booked at any of the accommodations along the way.

 Click to view default hotels

 - Posada Camino de Altamira (Santillana)